evangambit/cpot/README.md

 print(results)  # [1002, 1008, 1014, 1020, 1026]
 ```

-There are two types of indices: the standard `cpot.Index` which stores postinglists (actually trees)
+There are two types of indices:

+1. `cpot.Index` simply stores (token, docid) pairs.

+2. `cpot.KVIndex` stores (token, docid, value) pairs.

+You can roughly think of the data structure backing these indices as a BTree of these tuples.
+When you ask for (e.g.) an intersection of a set of tokens, the results will generally be returned in sorted order.

 ## Tests